Tumor-Associated Childhood Diencephalic Syndrome

 Pathophysiology

 In tumor-associated diencephalic syndrome, neoplastic growth within the hypothalamic or perihypothalamic region disrupts the delicate balance of neuroendocrine signals.
-The hypothalamus secretes releasing and inhibiting hormones that control pituitary outputs such as growth hormone (GH), adrenocorticotropic hormone (ACTH), and thyroid-stimulating hormone (TSH).
+The hypothalamus secretes releasing and inhibiting hormones that control pituitary outputs such as growth hormone (GH), adrenocorticotropic hormone (ACTH), and -stimulating hormone (TSH).
 A tumor may either compress these hormone-producing nuclei or secrete aberrant factors that override normal feedback loops.
 The result is hypermetabolism—where the child’s basal metabolic rate is abnormally high—combined with dysregulated appetite centers that paradoxically fail to trigger hunger despite low body fat stores.
 This syndrome contrasts sharply with typical cachexia because inflammatory markers like cytokines are often not elevated.
 The paradox of preserved appetite signaling pathways alongside metabolic overdrive underscores the unique neuroendocrine disruption characteristic of diencephalic syndrome.

 Types of Tumor-Associated Childhood Diencephalic Syndrome